mortenschioler/squarity/README.md

 The application is hosted on Azure, in a personal Free tier account belonging to @mortenschioler.
 Continuous deployment is set up using GitHub Actions.
 The GitHub Actions workflow is defined in `.github/workflows/workflow.yml`.

-The application can be accessed at https://gray-bush-02ba41903.1.azurestaticapps.net/.
-A nicer subdomain name is TODO.
+The application can be accessed at https://squarity.azurewebsites.net/.

 ## Node Scripts